stackotter/swift-cross-ui/Sources/SwiftCrossUI/SwiftCrossUI.docc/SwiftCrossUI.md

 ### Views

-SwiftCrossUI has a wide variety of views available that you can combine to create complex UIs.
+The wide variety of views available that you can combine to create complex UIs.

 - ``Button``
+- ``CellPosition``
 - ``Color``
 - ``ForEach``
 - ``HStack``